pritom169/docker-crash-course/README.md

 One more thing: We can go back for a bit.
 The command 'docker run' is always used to fetch a container from docker-hub where as 'docker start' is used to start a paused container.

+## A demo workflow with Docker
+Let's consider a workflow using Docker container.

+- A JS application in the local machine uses MongoDB.
+Rather than installing MongoDB in the local machine we download the image from the Docker Hub and install it in the device.
+- Now let's say from our local device we want to ship it to the development environment where a tester can test the app.
+- For that we push our app repository to Git.
+- That will trigger a CI (a jenkins build).
+The CI will build the artifact.
+From the artifact it will create a docker image.
+- Once the docker image is generated, it will get pushed to a private docker repository.
+- Now that docker image needs to be deployed in a development server.
+- Now the development server pulls the image from the private repository
+- It also pulls the Docker image from the docker hub
+- As a result, we have two independent container.
+One for your own JS application and another for Docker.
+- So if someone enters the Dev server, they will be able to test the app.